abcasada/goldenhour_v2/README.md

 This program is designed to be user friendly.
 You simply input a start date, an end date, and a city, and it will display the times when golden hour begins and ends on those dates.
 It only runs on Windows.

-To use it, simply download GH_daterange.exe and run it.
+To use it, simply download `GH_daterange.exe` from the [dist](https://github.com/abcasada/goldenhour_v2/tree/main/dist) folder and run it.

 It uses `calculate_golden_hours` from `idealtrip.py`.